Sailing holiday

 - Wind roses page: Statistics on wind directions, Beaufort wind forces and percent occurances of calms in the Ionian and Aegean Seas.

-- Seawater surface temperatures page: surface temperatures for swimming and snorkelling.
+- Seawater surface temperatures page: surface temperatures for swimming and snorkeling.

 Sailing regions of Greece